sandizero/sandipanalytics/replit.md

-# Data Analyst Portfolio Website
+# Sandip Sarkar | Data & Automation Hub

 ## Overview

 This is a modern, responsive data analyst portfolio website built with React, TypeScript, and Express.js.
-The application serves as a professional showcase for data analytics services and includes functionality for client contact management.
+The application serves as a professional showcase for Sandip Sarkar's data analytics and automation services, including functionality for client contact management.
 The site features a clean, Material Design-inspired interface with pastel colors and smooth transitions.

 ## User Preferences